CAPITAL PROJECT FAQS

 Location of voting: Mahopac High School Gymnasium

-- Must be a resident of the Mahopac School District for at least 30 days preceding the vote.
+- A resident of the district for at least 30 days prior to the vote

 Qualified residents may register at the District Office with the District Clerk during business hours from 9 to 3:00 pm, on any school business day up to May 14, 2019.
 There will be an extended night registration on May 14, 2019 until 7:00 pm in the District Office located at 179 East Lake Blvd.